These may be made by:

 When requesting an appointment, please consider whether your problem could be referred to an appropriately trained nurse.
 Also, please bear in mind that we have more doctors working in the mornings than in the afternoons.

-We have three types of appointment available:
+We have several types of appointment available:

 - Routine appointments which you can book up to six weeks in advance.